tom-seddon/basic_editor/README.md

 An updated version of Acornsoft's BASIC Editor ROM for the BBC Micro.
-Extra functionality, improved usability, better performance, shadow RAM compatibility, and a new HIBASIC Editor for use with the 6502 Second Processor.
+Extra functionality, improved usability, better performance, shadow RAM compatibility, a new HIBASIC Editor for use with the 6502 Second Processor, and a new Electron version.

 [Releases](./releases/) - pick the folder with the biggest version number version, click ROM image of interest, then click `Download` to